As part of our Ignition grant scheme, the CBA may fund Honours Awards for either the January or mid-year intake of honours students.

 Ecogenomics and Bioinformatics Lab (EBL)

-The EBL is a joint initiative of ANU and CSIRO to support training and collaboration across the two institutions, including Ignition project work.
+The EBL is a joint initiative of ANU and CSIRO to support training and collaboration, including Ignition project work.
 The lab, in the Research School of Biology at ANU, includes experimental and computational facilities for both data generation and data analysis.
 Further information about the EBL can be found here.

-The honours student will need to be enrolled at ANU and co-supervised by at least one ANU researcher and one CSIRO researcher.
-You may have a potential student in mind or you can advertise the project if you receive funding.
+The honours student will need to be enrolled and supervised at one of our partner universities (ANU or UC) and be co-supervised by at least one CSIRO researcher.

-Proposed projects must allow for students to have considerable engagement with both their ANU and CSIRO labs.
+Proposed projects must allow for students to have considerable engagement with both their university and CSIRO labs.

 How to apply